 The Search for the Best Dream Dictionary

 I stumbled upon my first dream dictionary inside of an Avon catalogue as a child.
-I had always been intrigued when it came to my dreams; the fact that a book existed on the topic was mind-blowing.
-I had no idea that such things existed, but now that I did, I knew I wanted that book badly.
-I informed my grandmother, and before I knew it, the book arrived at my house.
+I had always been intrigued when it came to my dreams, so the fact that a book existed on the topic was mind-blowing.
+As soon as I discovered it, I knew I had to have it.
+So I asked my grandmother for the book, and it arrived at my house shortly after.

 My first dream dictionary did not disappoint; it was a daily adventure discovering the meaning behind the various symbols.
 I would wake up each morning and compare my dreams to the symbols inside that book.
 And with every day that passed, I found myself wanting to know even more; and so my journey into the realm of dreams began.